Harold Brown, 1936

 The work of Harold Brown, gifted composer of chamber and orchestral music, needs to be out there among the recordings of his peers.
 Clearly interesting to students of early 20th century classical music, it will be heartily enjoyed by a much wider audience as well.
 We will bring Brown’s passionate music to the attention of this and future generations.

-Contributions are still needed to bring this project to completion!
+Contributions are always welcome!
 See "Contribute" on our Home page.

 |